carpentries-incubator/docker-introduction/instructors/e01-github-actions.md

 These are tasks that you could do on your own computer, but consider the following cases:

-- Your software works on your computer, but you forgot to mention this one crucial package for correct operation.
+- Your software works on your computer, but you forgot to mention this one crucial package that is required for correct operation.
 - Your software used to work, but since the last update something broke.
 - Someone else contributed to your package but didn't run the same version of the document
   converter: the documentation looks different now.

 These are just some of the bad things that may happen.
 To address these issues, it is often desirable to have a consistent, controlled environment in which to run these tasks, collectively known as CI/CD.
-Github can perform these actions for you inside Docker containers.
+GitHub can perform these actions for you.
+You configure GitHub Actions by providing a workflow configuration file (in YAML format) that GitHub Actions reads and runs.
+The tasks are run, behind the scenes, inside Docker containers.
 If your project is open source, this service is entirely free of charge.
 Competing platforms have similar services for which the syntax may vary slightly, but they are all grounded in the use of some form of containers (Docker or otherwise).
-We will demonstrate the use of a Docker container in deploying a small website presenting a Github project.
+We will demonstrate the use of a Docker container in deploying a small website presenting a GitHub project.

-# Building Github.io pages with Pandoc
+# Building content for deployment via GitHub Pages with Pandoc

-Suppose you have a Github project with a README and would like to turn it into HTML for a Github.io page.
+Suppose you have a GitHub project with a README.md file and would like to turn it into HTML to host as a web page via GitHub Pages.
 A common problem in documenting and testing software is to keep relevant content in a single location.
-In a Github project this location is the README, however it will look a lot more professional if you also have a custom website where people can find downloads, documentation etc. This website could become part of a larger portfolio of all your projects on Github.
+In a GitHub project this location is the README, however it will look a lot more professional if you also have a custom website where people can find downloads, documentation etc. This website could become part of a larger portfolio of all your projects on GitHub.

 It would be nice if such a page was updated automatically every time you update other parts of the project.